alexdmoss/alexos.dev/content/posts/Docker-Desktop-Alternatives-for-M1-Mac.md

 ## Summary

-So there you have it - **Rancher Desktop** ([rancherdesktop.io](https://rancherdesktop.io/)) was my preferred option for replacing Docker Desktop on any MacOS machine.
+I hope you found this article useful — I’ve presented a range of options to show my thought process, and am recommending colima ([https://github.com/abiosoft/colima](https://github.com/abiosoft/colima)) as the pick, with Rancher Desktop ([rancherdesktop.io](https://rancherdesktop.io/)) as a viable alternative.

 Hopefully you found this run through of the steps useful for your particular setup.
 As always with these things - and indeed in my own experience following the existing advice out there - it may not work flawlessly on your kit.

 {{< figure src="/images/works-on-my-machine.jpg?width=400px&classes=shadow" attr="Well it worked on my machine" >}}